-Kaiser Permanente serves nearly 12 million members through their integrated healthcare model and is one of the largest insurance companies in the country.
-The organization boasts a vast network of providers, meaning patients can receive the quality treatment in a timely fashion.
+Kaiser Permanente is one of the largest healthcare organizations in the country, with 11.7 million health plan members across eight states and the District of Columbia.
+The organization boasts a vast network of providers, meaning patients can receive quality treatment in a timely manner.
 Their health care plans are based on an integrated prepaid system that focuses on preventative care.

 Does Kaiser Take MediCal?

 Yes.
 Kaiser takes MediCal if you meet one of the following two requirements:

 - Depending on the county you live in, you have to have been a Kaiser Permanente member within the last six to 12 months.

 - You must be an immediate family member living in the same home as a current Kaiser Permanente member.
 If you are married or a legal dependent of a current Kaiser member (under 18 and living at home), you must show proof of your tax return.